AKASGaming/webtoon-manager/README.md

 # WebtoonHub

 A web-based application for managing and downloading webtoons from various sources.
-Track your favorite series, automatically check for new episodes, and download them in your preferred format (PDF, images, ZIP, or CBZ).
+Track your favorite series, automatically check for new episodes, and download them in your preferred format (PDF, images, or CBZ).

 ## Features